Summer is here, and it’s time to create a great summer schedule for your kids!

-They are allowed to talk to each another, but they are encouraged to read, play quietly on their own, or lay down to rest.
+They are allowed to talk to each other, but they are encouraged to read, play quietly on their own, or lay down to rest.

 While I love my kids so much it hurts, I also need some individual time to

-relax or read on my own work on my blog.
+relax or read on my own work on my business.